ilgan/R_Projects/HW8/README.md

 The [link to the app](https://igan.shinyapps.io/wind_data/)

 ### Data set
 - I used private data set from the wind turbine from one day of operation.
+It has been manualy downloaded from PLC of wind turbine in UK.
 It has all the sensor data thta could possibly be collected of it including: wind speed, power, voltage measurements and etc.

 ### Features